yashsutharCode/Netflix-Clone/README.md

 # Netflix Clone

-A Netflix clone built with React, featuring a dynamic user interface, responsive design, and seamless functionality.
-It includes browsing categories, fetching movies via APIs, and a clean layout replicating Netflix's look and feel.
+A Netflix clone built with React, featuring a dynamic user interface, responsive design, and seamless functionality , and a clean layout replicating Netflix's look and feel.
 Perfect for showcasing React skills and understanding modern web development techniques.

 ---